 Tried and True Moving Tips to Stay Organized

-There are several things I’ve tried over the years to keep track of where I put my stuff, including:
+There are several methods to keep track of where you pack stuff, including:

 - Numbering the boxes, then using a notebook to write down what’s in each numbered box

-- Writing on the boxes directly with bold marker
+- Writing on the boxes directly with a bold marker

 - Using colored tape to help categorize what’s in each box

 The only thing that has worked for me is writing on the boxes directly.
-This also helps movers when they bring your boxes into your new home.
-They can put anything labeled kitchen in the kitchen and bathroom in a bathroom, etc.
+This method also helps movers when they bring your boxes into your new home.
+They can put anything labeled kitchen in the kitchen, bathroom in a bathroom, etc.

-No matter what, I definitely recommend you at least count how many boxes you have in each category.
+No matter what, count how many boxes you have in each category.
 So how many kitchen boxes, how many clothes boxes and so on.
-This way you are aware of what to expect when your stuff gets delivered, and a quick count can reveal if anything is missing.
+This way, you know what to expect when your stuff is delivered, and a quick count can reveal if anything is missing.

 If you mail your boxes, then keep the tracking numbers.
-It’s a solid way to double-check what’s been delayed or missing as well.
+It’s a solid way to double-check location and delivery times.

 Moving Tips on How To Deal With Food

-There’s a potential to end up with a lot of food waste as you move.
-Here’s what I’ve done.
+You can end up with a lot of food waste as you move.
+Here’s how to prevent it.

 One Week Before Moving

-Start going through your fridge and throwing out stuff you know you aren’t going to eat, or don’t want, or looks like its going to expire soon.
-This can be old ketchup bottles or sauces, salad dressings, any freezer food that’s been sitting in the back looking funny.
+Start going through your fridge and throwing out stuff you know you aren’t going to eat, don’t want, or looks like it’s going to expire soon.
+This can be old ketchup bottles or sauces, salad dressings, and freezer food sitting in the back looking funny.

 Two Days Before Moving

 Clean out the pantry.
-If you’re able to pack the non-perishables into a box to take with you, do it.
-No point in wasting.
-Anything expired just toss out.
-Anything that’s almost done or empty toss out.
+If you can pack the non-perishables into a box to take with you, do it—no point in wasting.
+Throw away anything that is expired, almost done or almost empty.
 Anything that’s still good but you don’t want to take, set aside for those friends to come by.